There are two types of tenancy agreements that can be held in England and Wales; assured tenancy agreements and assured shorthold tenancy agreements.

 There is only one type of standard residential tenancy agreement which can cater for furnished or unfurnished properties.
 However, in certain circumstances, the rent can become controlled.

-If you have any doubts about which type of tenancy you have in place, seek legal advice.
+If you have any doubts about which type of tenancy you have in place or you want to discuss the different types of tenancy agreements available to you, you should seek legal advice.